intermine/im-docs/docs/about/get-involved.rst

 =====================================

-This document sets out the development processes for those contributing to the `InterMine code base`_.
+This document sets out the development processes for those contributing to the `InterMine code base <https://github.com/intermine/intermine>`_.
 It specifically refers to the main application code-base, but these practices should be employed in an ideal world on all code bases.
 This document is normative.